Viola sororia

 NCNE: FAC

-Flowers March through June.
+Flowers early April through June.

 Leaves basal only, simple, heart-shaped, rounded teeth around the edges; the upper side of the leaf is smooth and the underside is hairy.